Bile salts and bile acids are polar cholesterol derivatives, and represent the major route for the elimination of the steroid from the body.

 Finally, conjugation also decreases the cytotoxicity of primary bile acids.

 Secondary bile acids are formed from primary bile acids which have not been reabsorbed from the small intestine.
-Once they reach the colon, they can undergo several modifications by colonic microbiota to form secondary bile acids (see below).
+Once they reach the colon, they can undergo several modifications by gut microbiota to form secondary bile acids (see below).
 They make up the remaining 20% of the body’s bile acid pool.

 Another way of categorizing bile salts is based on their conjugation with glycine and taurine and their degree of hydroxylation.
 On this basis, three categories are identified.